 - Communication with institutions of the state administration with respect to the visa process

-- Consultation on projects involving accelerated visa processing – administration of the Welcome Package for Investors project and the Ukraine System, recommendation for inclusion in the Ukraine Project and Fast Track project
+- Consultation on projects involving accelerated visa processing – administration of the Welcome Package for Investors project and the Ukraine System, recommendation for inclusion in the Ukraine Project, Other states system and Fast Track project

 - Arrangement of long-term stays for top managers and statutory representatives of companies – preparation of supporting and invitation letters and required recommendations